Contributing to CentOS Stream - Quickstart

 -pending tag you know that it hasn’t passed its tests yet, and won’t make it into a compose until those are fixed.

-Distribution component in Bugzilla.
-Please file an appropriate bugzilla describing the change you’d like to make.
+Distribution component in the RHEL project.
+Please file an appropriate issue describing the change you’d like to make.

 If you’re familiar with Pungi, you’ll recognize the configs in https://gitlab.com/redhat/centos-stream/release-engineering/pungi-centos